prividentity/cryptonets-android-sdk/README.md

 - `bitmap`:  It should be of type Bitmap and Make sure bitmap not rotated other then 0 degree.
 - `ValidateConfig` an object for internal configurable settings
-   - `skipAntispoof`  defaule value false
+   - `skipAntispoof`  defaule value true

 **Returns:**